yassine-laguel/yassine-laguel.github.io/_pages/publications.md

 **[5] On the convexity of level-sets of probability functions.**
 W. Van Ackooij, Y. Laguel, J. Malick, G. M. Ramalho.
-*Submitted to SIAM Journal on Optimization*.
+*Submitted to the Journal of Convex Analysis*.
 [PDF](/files/transconcavity-paper.pdf)

 **[4] Superquantiles at Work : Machine Learning Applications and Efficient (Sub)gradient Computation**